Skip to main content

 Consult Dr. Ash

 Most supplements do not work the way the bottle says.
-But many people feel better when they take them.
-That feeling is real.
-It is called the placebo effect, and your brain makes it.
+But many people feel better when they take them, and that feeling comes from the placebo effect - something your own brain creates.
 Social media makes this even stronger.
 Add in mislabeled and dirty products, and the safe move is to be careful with any pill that promises a lot.

 If you have ever taken a supplement and felt better, you are not lying.
-You are not weak.
-Your brain is doing something real and powerful.
+Your brain is doing something powerful.
 But the supplement may not be doing what you think it is doing.
-This is one of the most important things to understand about health in 2026, and almost nobody talks about it honestly.
-We are not anti-supplement.
-We use them every day in our practice when the data is strong and the product is clean.
-But most pills on the shelf are not in that group.
-Here is what is going on, in plain language.
+This is one of the least understood things about health in 2026, and almost nobody talks about it openly.

 Your brain is the most powerful drug